joseppi/Pinball/README.md

 # Pinball
-This small project consists of making a 2D pinball game based on the box2D library.
-The game consists of making the maximum score until you lose the three lives.
+This small project is based around a 2D pinball game based on the box2D library.
+The game consists of in making the maximum score until you lose your three lives.

 On the [repository link](https://github.com/joseppi/Pinball) is posible to check for code and the release.